BDC Hamburger Icon

 • Talking with industry experts

-But remember – you don’t want to get so caught up in trends that you sacrifice your company’s identity and the things that make your organization unique.
-A trend should be applicable to your business and your audience before you jump on the bandwagon.
+But remember: You don’t want to get so caught up in trends that you sacrifice your company’s identity and the things that make your organization unique.
+Before you jump on the bandwagon, a trend should be applicable to your business and your audience.

 Use social media to tell your company’s story.
-It’s okay to sprinkle in a few sales posts, but your feed shouldn’t look like a weekly grocery store ad.
-Consumers want to hear why you started your business, see how it works, and know that there are real people behind the organization who have their backs if an issue arises.
+It’s OK to sprinkle in a few sales posts, but your feed shouldn’t look like a weekly grocery store ad.
+Consumers want to hear why you started your business, see how it works and know that real people behind the organization have their backs if an issue arises.

-By focusing on specific social media platforms relevant to your audience, you can leverage these tools to target customers, run flash sales, and instantly respond to customer service inquiries.
-For example, you can use Twitter as a customer support channel
+Focusing on specific social media platforms relevant to your audience can help you leverage these tools to target customers, run flash sales and instantly respond to customer service inquiries.
+For example, you can use X (formerly Twitter) as a customer support channel

-It’s also wise to sign up for a Twitter account to expand your media coverage options.
-Reporters often use Twitter to keep up with industry trends and daily news.
+Signing up for an X account to expand your media coverage options is also wise.
+Reporters often use X to keep up with industry trends and daily news.
 If you include trending hashtags in your posts, you never know who might scroll past your tweet.
-Additionally, make a short list of relevant publications and services like HARO (Help a Reporter Out) and follow them on Twitter.
-If you monitor these outlets, you’ll see when they’re accepting pitches or when you could potentially be part of a top industry product or service list.
+Additionally, make a short list of relevant publications and services like Qwoted and follow them on X. If you monitor these outlets, you’ll see when they’re accepting pitches or when you could potentially be part of a top industry product or service list.

 author image